Kai-Mansfield/Applied-Natural-Language-Processing/README.md

-# Applied-Natural-Language-Processing
+# Applied Natural Language Processing
-Contains the two assessments from my "Applied Natural Language" Master's module.

 My grade for this module was 78%.
+I got 70% in the report, and 81% for the exam.